Paul-CodeGH/CCL1/diary.md

 On January 17, 2025, I made significant progress in my game development project.
 I introduced a new interactive object mechanic, allowing players to push certain objects to advance through levels.
 This addition enhances the game's interactivity.

 I also created new sprites for the hamster character, enriching its visual appeal and providing a more engaging player experience.
 Additionally, I designed the map for the first level, carefully placing objects to create a balanced and challenging environment.

+20.01

+Finished drawing the background for the second level, added objects to the map and tested everything, making sure there are no glitches or objects that may block the hamster.

+21.01

+Worked on my main screen, finished designing the main screen page, adding functionality for the controlls button.

+22.01

+Cleaned up my code a bit, putting variables and functions to other functions Began drawing the map for the 3rd level
+Adding the finish game screen with a restart button